The best supplements & OTC pain relievers for period cramps

 You know that saying from the State Farm commercials, “We know a thing or two because we’ve seen a thing or two”?
 Well, we’re not going to say that.
 But what we will say is that we do know periods.
 We know what works some of the time, what’s scientifically proven, and what fails to do a damn thing (is this mic on?).

-In this post, let’s take a look at some of the best supplements and over-the-counter pain relievers to help alleviate those pesky (and for some, totally debilitating) cramps.
+In this post, we look into some of the best supplements and over-the-counter pain relievers to help alleviate those pesky (and for some, totally debilitating) cramps.

 Menstrual cycles come in all shapes and sizes.
 While your specific period (thanks, genetics) might dictate your weekly plans, affect your mood, or encourage you to use up your sick days, you might find that your best friend, Sam, can simply pop an Advil and instantly feel better.